 Our first stop was to capture sunrise at Horse Head Rock located near the small coastal town of Bermagui.
 We parked the van at Camel Rock car park.
 As we set out the heart started racing and the excitement took hold as I quickly walked across the beach in search of Horse Head rock!

 I knew it wouldn’t be obvious at first so we kept climbing over the rocks until BOOM you turn around and there it is in all its glory.
 It is an incredible sight!
 It was easy to find and easy to walk around to find it, it is recommended to go at low tide.

 When we had finished taking many photos we headed back as high tide was approaching but we still managed to get back fine, just had time to go a little slower.
 I guess every experience would be different.

 The Otway Fly Treetop Zipline

-After many minutes of exploring my brother soon found me and joined me on exploring this incredible area.
-We climbed up onto this massive fallen tree to take photos.
+After many minutes of exploring, my brother soon found me and joined me on exploring this incredible area.
+We climbed up onto a massive fallen tree to take photos.

 Lake Wendouree is a stunning location to capture the sunset and the famous black swans.
 And if you feel like a decent 6km run, it is the perfect place to take in many views as you run around the lake.

 Laurel Hill is situated within Bago State Forest.
 And although the actual walk is only 500m in length it is an awe-inspiring experience.
 The canopy of the towering pine trees meet overhead while every footfall is softened by the carpet of pine needles.
 This natural cathedral is breathtaking in all seasons but has an extra magic when covered with snow.
 I certainly need to tick a snow shot off my list from this location so another trip is certainly on the cards!